Today many people prefer to do their shopping and binge-watching on a smartphone rather than a computer.

 - No support for early iOS versions.
 The earliest version that Swift supports is iOS 7.
 Even though the number of devices running iOS 6 and earlier is extremely small, developers cannot support legacy projects running on these versions.

-Native development tools are what you need to build powerful, feature-packed applications.
+Native app development platforms are what you need to build powerful, feature-packed applications.
 When in need of shorter development time and a larger user base, look into tech for cross-platform development.

 Cross-platform mobile software development tools

-Now that you have chosen the most fitting way to build your app, let’s take a look at the tools you’ll need to develop a cross-platform app.
+Now that you have chosen the most fitting way to build your app, let’s take a look at app development platforms you’ll need to develop a cross-platform app.

 There are plenty of development frameworks you can use to build your mobile software.
 We’ll stack them up against each other as well as native software development tools.